linrunner/tlp-doc/faq/conflicts.rst

 power-profiles-daemon competes and conflicts with TLP, please refer to the dedicated page: :doc:`/faq/ppd`.

-In addition, GNOME desktop can apply charge thresholds if configured.
+In addition, the KDE desktop can apply charge thresholds if configured.
 To disable the setting, go to
 `System Settings → Power Management → Advanced Power Management` and make sure that no `Charge Limits` are entered there,